Hendini-25/quantum-systems-architecture/README.md

 - Protocols are described in high-level descriptions, annotated Python/Qiskit logic blocks, and system diagrams.
+> *(As of updating, a high-level description of the Quantum Brain is available and other concepts will be made available soon.)*

 - Some directories contain partial simulations.
 Others are sketches—frameworks under development.
+> *(As of updating, this still needs to be done.
+Will be fixed later)*

 -	Concepts range from realistic and testable to speculative and forward-thinking.